sleepless-dao/drips-cli/application.md

 # Radicle Grant Application

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a `>` (such as this one) can be removed.

-> See the [Grants Program Process](https://github.com/radicle-dev/radicle-grants#process) on how to submit a proposal.

 - **Project Name:** Drips funding developer package
 - **Team Name:** Sleepless DAO
 - **Payment Address:** TBC
 - **[Level](https://github.com/radicle-dev/radicle-grants#levels):** 🌱-Seed

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

-# This is some new text

 ### Overview

-Please provide the following:

 - Developer tooling for facilitating project funding via Drips
 - Enabling developers to get funding for their projects via the Drips Network through a series of developer tools integrations: CLI extensions (NPM packages), SDK tutorials, and potential for further integrations (such EPNS, for closing the loop)